This section describes resources for troubleshooting the Migration Toolkit for Containers (MTC).

 Namespace-scoped resources: When the MTC migrates a namespace, it migrates all the objects and resources associated with that namespace, such as services or pods.
 Additionally, if a resource that exists in the namespace but not at the cluster level depends on a resource that exists at the cluster level, the MTC migrates both resources.

 For example, a security context constraint (SCC) is a resource that exists at the cluster level and a service account (SA) is a resource that exists at the namespace level.
 If an SA exists in a namespace that the MTC migrates, the MTC automatically locates any SCCs that are linked to the SA and also migrates those SCCs.
-Similarly, the MTC migrates persistent volumes that are linked to the persistent volume claims of the namespace.
+Similarly, the MTC migrates persistent volume claims that are linked to the persistent volumes of the namespace.

 Cluster-scoped resources might have to be migrated manually, depending on the resource.